Dubai vs. Abu Dhabi – Which Is Best For You?

 What you want to get out of a trip to the UAE will determine whether you consider Dubai “better” than Abu Dhabi.
 Tourists interested in big-city life will prefer Dubai.

-Dubai is home to the region’s tallest buildings, most famous attractions, and hottest clubs as the most densely populated emirate with relatively easy alcohol access.
-Because of the large number of ex-pats living in Dubai – it has a world-class tourism infrastructure.
+Dubai is home to the region’s tallest buildings, most famous attractions, and hottest clubs, and it is the most densely populated emirate with relatively easy alcohol access.
+Because of the many ex-pats living in Dubai – it has a world-class tourism infrastructure.

 Things To Do In Dubai